- Rome, Florence, and Reggio Emilia, Italy

-This Maymester program allows students interested in early childhood development a unique opportunity to explore the childhood education approaches with a focus on the Reggio Emilia Approach (REA).
+This May Term program allows students interested in early childhood development a unique opportunity to explore the childhood education approaches with a focus on approaches practiced in Italy.
 REA is an educational philosophy that encourages children in multi-sensory exploration and creative self-expression.
-In the 4-week intensive study abroad experience, participants will interact with diverse populations allowing for a greater appreciation of the way that cultural differences affect how parents and professionals work together to foster the optimal development in young children.
-Course has been approved for Global Cultures flag and BDP Children and Society strand.
+In the 4-week intensive study abroad experience, participants will interact with diverse populations allowing for a greater appreciation of the way that cultural differences affect how parents and professionals work together to foster the optimal development of young children.

 Sponsored by College of Natural Sciences